lzys/Donacha.in/README.md

 Adding a multisig address to whitelist - smart contract to accept portion of the reward tokens (e.g. 1% of profit).

 Whitelisted address is a smart contract.
-It reciecves funds from reward tokens, converts to fiat (exchanges API) and distributed to chosen charities (e.g. via JustGiving API).
+It recieves funds from reward tokens, converts to fiat (exchanges API) and distributed to chosen charities (e.g. via JustGiving API).

 Address is multisig and private keys held by DAO curators and an outside agreed organization (possibly Donachain Curators)